Karl Henrik Johansson: Career

-His research focuses on networked control systems, cyber-physical systems, and applications in transportation, energy, and automation networks; areas in which he has co-authored more than 700 journal and conference papers.
-He has advised more than 40 postdocs and 20 PhD students.
+His research focuses on networked control systems, cyber-physical systems, and applications in transportation, energy, and automation networks; areas in which he has co-authored more than 900 journal and conference papers.
+He has advised more than 60 postdocs and 34 PhD students.

 Honours

 Karl H. Johansson has received several best paper awards and other distinctions from IEEE, IFAC, and ACM.
+He is the recipient of the 2024 IEEE Control Systems Society Hendrik W. Bode Lecture Prize.
+He received the IFAC Outstanding Service Award 2023.
 In 2017 he was awarded Distinguished Professor of the Swedish Research Council and in 2009 he was awarded Wallenberg Scholar, as one of the first ten scholars from all sciences, by the Knut and Alice Wallenberg Foundation.
 He was awarded Future Research Leader from the Swedish Foundation for Strategic Research in 2005.
 He received the triennial Young Author Prize from IFAC in 1996 and the Peccei Award from IIASA, Austria, in 1993.
 He was granted Young Researcher Awards from Scania AB in 1996 and from Ericsson in 1998 and 1999.
 He is Fellow of the IEEE and the Royal Swedish Academy of Engineering Sciences, and he is Distinguished Lecturer with the IEEE Control Systems Society.